-It has been brought to the public’s attention that the number of scamming cases in Singapore across most industries has spiked since most business operations have adopted a primarily Work From Home policy.
+It has been brought to the public’s attention that the number of scamming cases in Singapore across most industries has spiked since most business operations have adopted a primarily Work From Home policy during this pandemic.

 Like many of you, Immigration@SG LLP (IASG) has been continuously serving our clients remotely from home as well.
 This includes addressing all queries, preparation of documents and seeing applications through to submission, without compromising on the quality of work.